highest mountain peak in india

 • Kanchenjunga National Park: Started in 1977, this park covers a large area around Kanchenjunga to protect its plants, animals, and the mountain itself.
 It’s a UNESCO World Heritage Site for its biodiversity and importance to local culture.

-• Biosphere Reserve: The Biosphere Reserve extends beyond the park to include different landscapes and encourage practices that keep nature safe while helping people live well.
+• Biosphere Reserve: The Biosphere Reserve extends beyond the park to include different landscapes and encourages practices that keep nature safe while helping people live well.

 Wildlife Protection